ethanp/crypto_trader/README.md

 ## Motivation

-Coinbase Pro app is super janky on mobile.
-They don't allow automatic dollar cost averaging (DCA).
+Coinbase Pro is insufficient

-I couldn't find any good DeFi startups or bots on github that work like I want.
-I want a similar model to M1 finance.
-I assemble an idealized portfolio, and the app takes my money and does its best to resemble that portfolio (aka passive rebalancing).
+* Super janky on iPhone
+    * Not very user-friendly on desktop either
+* Doesn't offer automatic dollar cost averaging (DCA) as a service

+### I couldn't find any sufficient DeFi startups (in 2021)

+* I want a similar to M1 finance
+    * I assemble an idealized portfolio
+    * The app periodically adds money to resemble that portfolio
+        * Aka "passive rebalancing"

 ## Features